jeremyneveu/m2-npac-grac/chapters/en/03_cosmological_models.md

 :::

 [^ksign]: The sign of $k$ is the inverse of the sign of $\Omega_k^0$.
 [^baryons]: Baryonic matter is ordinary matter composed of protons and neutrons.
+Electrons are as numerous as protons but 2000 times lighter, so they barely contributes to $\Omega_b^0$.
 [^Mach]: In theoretical physics, particularly in discussions of gravitational theories, Mach's principle is the name given by Einstein to an imprecise hypothesis often attributed to physicist and philosopher Ernst Mach.
 The idea is that local inertial frames are determined by the large-scale distribution of matter.